Exact simulation of the Wright-Fisher diffusion: Simulating the nonneutral Wright-Fisher process

 By \propref{prop:coopbob}, the drift $\gb$ [eq.~\eqref{eq:selection-drift}] satisfies $\gb \in \cW\cF$.
 In fact, in the haploid case ($h = 1/2$), there is much simplification: $\widetilde{\phi}$ is a quadratic polynomial for which analytic bounds are available, and $\widetilde{A}(x) = \gs x/2$.
 We implemented our exact algorithm on this model, and investigated its performance by considering several combinations of parameters; results are shown in \tref{tab:nonneutralWFresults}.
 For moderate selection ($|\sigma| = 1$) the algorithm is extremely efficient, with only slightly more than one candidate needed per acceptance.
 Furthermore, most simulations resulted in zero Poisson points.
 These results are quite robust to the length of the path $t$, the initial frequency $x$, and the sign of the selection parameter.
 For stronger selection ($\sigma = 10$) we observe some deterioration in efficiency because of the greater mismatch between candidate and target paths---to the extent that simulation of paths of length $t = 5.0$ became prohibitive.
 Nonetheless, it is still feasible to simulate a collection of shorter paths in a few seconds (and to string these together to construct longer paths, if necessary).

 To make this observation more precise, \citet[Proposition 3]{bes:etal:2006:B} obtained an explicit upper bound on the expected number of Poisson points required of Algorithm \ref{alg:EA}, and hence on the computational complexity of the algorithm.
 A careful reading of their result shows that it relies on the existence of the bounds $\phi^\pm$ but does not depend on the laws of the diffusions involved, and carries over easily to the Wright-Fisher case.
-We therefore omit a proof of the following. \begin{proposition} Let $N^{(T,\gq)}$ denote the number of Poisson points required until the first accepted path.
+We therefore omit a proof of the following. \begin{proposition} Let $N^{(T,\gq)}$ denote the number of Poisson points required until the first accepted path and suppose $\widetilde{A}^-$ is a lower bound on $\widetilde{A}(x)$.
 Then

-\end{proposition} An immediate consequence of \propref{prop:nonneutralcomplexity} is that the complexity of simulating a path of length $KT$ is $O((\widetilde{\phi}^+ - \widetilde{\phi}^-)KTe^{(\widetilde{\phi}^+ - \widetilde{\phi}^-)KT + \widetilde{A}^+})$ as $KT \to \infty$.
-However, superior performance can be achieved by splitting the problem into $K$ separate simulations; the complexity is then $O((\widetilde{\phi}^+ - \widetilde{\phi}^-)KTe^{(\widetilde{\phi}^+ - \widetilde{\phi}^-)T + \widetilde{A}^+})$, which is linear in $K$ as in \citet{bes:etal:2006:B}.
+\end{proposition} An immediate consequence of \propref{prop:nonneutralcomplexity} is that the complexity of simulating a path of length $KT$ is $O((\widetilde{\phi}^+ - \widetilde{\phi}^-)KTe^{(\widetilde{\phi}^+ - \widetilde{\phi}^-)KT + \widetilde{A}^+-\widetilde{A}^-})$ as $KT \to \infty$.
+However, superior performance can be achieved by splitting the problem into $K$ separate simulations; the complexity is then $O((\widetilde{\phi}^+ - \widetilde{\phi}^-)KTe^{(\widetilde{\phi}^+ - \widetilde{\phi}^-)T + \widetilde{A}^+-\widetilde{A}^-})$, which is linear in $K$ as in \citet{bes:etal:2006:B}.

 As this is a statement about the complexity of the algorithm as the path length increases, it continues to hold even if we account for the increasing cost associated with each Poisson point as $T \to 0$, as quantified by \propref{prop:neutralcomplexity}.
 In practice one might wish to optimize the choice of $K$ and $T$ for a given path length $KT$.
 In our application, we must be prepared to introduce an additional constraint in order to fix $T$ some distance away from $0$ (and, as we recommend above, the choice $T \geq 0.05$ seems adequate).